ohiofi/MuscleManBot/README.md

 # MuscleManBot
-A bot that repeats one joke over and over
+A Twitterbot that repeats one joke over and over